Everybody in this country should learn to program a computer, because it teaches you how to think.

 WHERE credits < 6

-ORDER BY 3, 4; -- add 1 to all column numbers
+ORDER BY 3, 4; -- add 1 to all column numbers Sorting ascending and descending

-you sort from small to large.
+With ASC you sort from small to large.
 This is also the default

 value, so you can omit it.
-Sorting from large to small is done with DESC
+Sorting from large to small is done with DESC.
+Especially if English is not your native language, it can be a

 challenge to figure out the correct sorting order from the question you're

-roughly the same thing.
+saying roughly the same thing.
 A small overview with some possibilities:

 -

-Sort by expressions
+Sorting by expressions

 You already know that you can add new columns yourself (see chapter SELECT).
 You can do the same in the ORDER BY clause as the following example shows: